h3rald/h3rald/contents/articles/pragmatic-permacomputing.md

 Also, I wish big companies like Apple and Google could commit in keeping patching their old operating systems, or at least they could open source them and let volunteers do it.

-### Portability: Target multiple platforms and architectures
+### Be portable and target multiple platforms and architectures

 When it comes to portability, I think that pretty much nothing beats [virtual machines](https://wiki.xxiivv.com/site/virtual_machines.html) and emulators.
 That's why it is still possible to run old SNES games like the original Super Mario Bros. on much newer hardware than originally intended.